Glengarry Glen Ross (film)

-Glengarry Glen Ross is a 1992 American dark comedy-drama film directed by James Foley and written by David Mamet, based on his 1984 Pulitzer Prize–winning play of the same name.
+Glengarry Glen Ross is a 1992 American drama film directed by James Foley and written by David Mamet, based on his 1984 play.
 The film depicts two days in the lives of four real-estate salesmen and their increasing desperation when the corporate office sends a motivational trainer with the threat that all but the top two salesmen will be fired within one week.

-Like the play, the film is notorious for its use of profanity, leading the cast to refer to the film jokingly as "Death of a Fuckin' Salesman".
-The title of the film is derived from the names of two of the real-estate developments being peddled by the salesmen: Glengarry Highlands and Glen Ross Farms.
+Like the play, the film is notorious for its use of profanity, leading the cast to refer to the film jokingly as Death of a Fuckin' Salesman.
+The title of the film is derived from the names of two of the fictitious real-estate developments being peddled by the salesmen: Glengarry Highlands and Glen Ross Farms.

 The film was critically acclaimed.
 The world premiere was held at the 49th Venice Film Festival, where Jack Lemmon was awarded the Volpi Cup for Best Actor.
 Al Pacino was nominated for an Academy Award and a Golden Globe Award for Best Supporting Actor.
 However, the film was a box-office failure for grossing $10.7 million in North America against a $12.5 million budget.
-It has since become a cult classic.

 Plot

-Four real-estate salesmen (Richard Roma, George Aaronow, Shelley "The Machine" Levene, and Dave Moss) are supplied with leads – the names and phone numbers of prospective investors – and use deceitful and dubious sales tactics.
+Four real-estate salesmen (Richard Roma, George Aaronow, Shelley "The Machine" Levene, and Dave Moss) are supplied with leads—the names and phone numbers of prospective investors—and use deceitful and dubious sales tactics.
 Many of the leads rationed by office manager John Williamson lack either the money or the desire to actually invest in land.
 The firm sends Blake, one of its top salesmen, to motivate the team.
 In a torrent of verbal abuse, he gives them notice of termination and tells them that only the top two deal-closers of the month, with one week to go, will keep their jobs and gain access to promising leads for the new and lucrative Glengarry Highlands development.

 Levene is a once-successful salesman in a long-running slump and with a daughter in the hospital.
-Desperate to keep his job, Levene tries to persuade Williamson to give him some of the Glengarry leads.
+Levene tries to persuade Williamson to give him some of the Glengarry leads.
 Williamson is willing to sell some of the prime leads, but demands cash in advance, which Levene does not have.

 Moss and Aaronow complain about the firm's management, and Moss proposes that they steal the Glengarry leads and sell them to a competing agency.
 Aaronow wants no part of the plan, but Moss tries to coerce him, saying that Aaronow is already an accessory before the fact because he knows about the proposed burglary.

-Roma, the office's top closer, manipulates a meek, middle-aged man named James Lingk into buying a property.
-Framing the deal as an opportunity rather than a purchase, Roma plays on Lingk's feelings of insecurity.
+Roma is the office's top closer by far.
+At the nearby bar, he strikes up a conversation with meek, middle-aged James Lingk.
+The lengthy, friendly conversation with no sales pitch is one of Roma's methods of sizing up a prospective sucker for vulnerabilities.
+Roma plays on Lingk's feelings of insecurity by casually producing a brochure for the latest worthless properties, without a hard sell, rather framing the deal as an opportunity rather than a purchase.